shzhe02/cornerboxes/content/thoughtbooks/site-history.md

 After setting up an instance of Ghost myself and starting to write content, I discovered a few things that really bugged me:
 1. There was no way to implement 2FA, and I really did not want my admin account to be secured solely by a password.
 2. The page builder felt quite weird. it was not Markdown, but more like a locked-down version of Notion's editor.
-This annoyed be as it did not really offer the features I wanted for easily getting my ideas in text.
+This annoyed me as it did not really offer the features I wanted for easily getting my ideas in text.
 There was a markdown block available, but writing in markdown in another editor just felt weird.

 It didn't help that back then, I also struggled really badly with getting my thoughts and ideas down in text, meaning that when it came to writing content, I always just blanked out.